 23.1 All starts will be rolling starts.
 23.2 Whilst the vehicles commence on the track, the track shall be under safety status, until the pit gate is closed and the track is clear; 23.3 Once the officials are satisfied all is clear, they shall wave the green flag from the start/finish only; 23.4 Saloon classes will line up on the opposite side to the starter line, the Line-up Marshall will indicate with a White flag that the field is ready, and the field has started coming under starter orders.
-The Clerk of the Course shall take each venue into consideration when applying the above rule in conjunction with the Promoter; 23.5 Following the predetermined number of warm up laps, the yellow flags shall be deployed, bringing all under safety status again.
-23.6 The field shall immediately fall into single file in their respective grid positions 23.7 Following the first corner or full lap depending on position of start, the field will be started, excepting Midget, Sprint Cars and any other clutchless class, they shall remain idling around the track, the Starter will display the white flag and following the next corner they will be started; 23.8 The pole position competitor shall slow prior to entering the corner before the start in order to ensure that the field is well bunched and maintain his/her-pace which must be above idling speed, yet substantially below race pace; 23.9 The Starter shall regulate the start, should competitors not be in the correct starting order, the starter shall start the race and abort the race once each and every competitor has first past the start finish line with a yellow flag; 23.10 Competitors shall remain in their positions and start in their original positions; 23.11 Competitors who have stalled on the starting lap, shall be placed to the back of the grid, in the event of more than one competitor stalling they shall stand single file at the back of the grid: 23.12 If Competitors who have spun out on their own accord to the infield and cannot self-start in the first lap (Midgets and Sprint Cars), the race shall not be aborted and restarted
+The Clerk of the Course shall take each venue into consideration when applying the above rule in conjunction with the Promoter; 23.5 For classes running slick tyres - they shall complete the predetermined number of warm up laps, whereupon the yellow flags shall be deployed, bringing all under safety status again.
+23.5.1 The field shall immediately fall into single file in their respective grid positions 23.6 Any Competitor who must circulate during the Line-up process, due to a mechanical issue, shall forfeit their grid position and start at the back of the Grid.
+Their space on the Grid must be left open.
+23.7 Following the first corner or full lap depending on position of start, the field will be started, except Midget, Sprint Cars and any other clutch-less class, they shall remain idling around the track, the Starter will display the white flag and following the next corner they will be started; 23.8 The pole position competitor shall slow prior to entering the corner before the start to ensure that the field is well bunched and maintain his/her-pace which must be above idling speed, yet substantially below race pace; 23.9 The Starter shall regulate the start, should competitors not be in the correct starting order, the starter shall start the race and abort the race once every competitor has first past the start finish line with a yellow flag; 23.10 Competitors shall remain in their positions and start in their original positions; 23.11 Competitors who have stalled on the starting lap, shall be placed to the back of the grid, in the event of more than one competitor stalling they shall stand single file at the back of the grid: 23.12 If Competitors who have spun out on their own accord to the infield and cannot self-start in the first lap (Midgets and Sprint Cars), the race shall not be aborted and restarted 23.13 In extreme cases whereby the track surface has become dangerous and for safety reasons the Clerk of the Course shall have the right to start a race in single file versus the original two rows; 23.14 In the case of a race/heat being aborted after the start, the Clerk of the Course shall restart the race/heat once more in the original grid position only, thereafter the field shall start in single file as per the race/heat original grid positions;

 OT 24.
-ALLEGED JUMP STARTS STARTING
+ALLEDGED JUMP STARTS STARTING